 Sweet potatoes are one of the most nutritious foods you can eat.
 We’ve talked about this powerhouse before.
 They are one of the oldest foods in the world and can grow in a variety of climates.

 Too often, we only eat them during the winter holidays.
-And then we heap them full of sugar, butter and marshmallows.
-But there are more than one way to cook these super-tubers that’s good all the year around.
+And then we heap them full of sugar, butter, and marshmallows.
+But there is more than one way to cook these super-tubers that’s good all year round.
 You’ll find this recipe plenty sweet, maybe even too sweet.
 But it’s still good and I think you could cut back on the sugar in the main part of the dish and still have it be great.
 Also, I replaced the regular brown sugar with a substitute of half brown sugar and half Splenda® artificial sweetener.
-The sweet potatoes have a lot of sugar on their own.
+Sweet potatoes have a lot of sugar on their own.

 Sweet Potato Casserole

 - 4 cups sweet potato, peeled and cut into 1/2″ cubes (about 2 large sweet potatoes)

 - 1/2 cup sugar, sweetener, syrup or honey